The Doctor's Enemies

 (Terrance Dicks)

-Following this, The Doctor, along with his new companion Serenadellatrovella, began to track the Players throughout the course of another elaborate scheme.
-While his earlier encounter with the Players, and his meetings with them in his sixth incarnation, featured The Doctor getting involved in the Players' 'Game of Churchill and Hitler', featuring the Players attempting to alter the events of the Second World War, in this encounter, The Doctor found himself fighting in the 'Game of Napoleon and Wellington', as the Countess masterminded a particularly ambitious scheme to alter the course of the battle of Waterloo.
-Taking a gamble to find out exactly WHAT the Countess was planning, The Doctor travelled on to 1865 in this alternate timeline, and learned what the Countess had been planning; having taken Napoleon out of the equation after he'd won the Battle of Waterloo due to the Duke of Wellington's death, she had divided France among various other Players, all of whom were now constantly at war against each other, changing history now and again just for the heck of it.
+Following this, The Doctor, along with his new companion Serenadellatrovella, began to track The Players throughout the course of another elaborate scheme.
+While his earlier encounter with The Players, and his meetings with them in his sixth incarnation, featured The Doctor getting involved in The Players' 'Game of Churchill and Hitler', featuring The Players attempting to alter the events of the Second World War, in this encounter, The Doctor found himself fighting in the 'Game of Napoleon and Wellington', as the Countess masterminded a particularly ambitious scheme to alter the course of the battle of Waterloo.
+Although The Doctor and Serena were able to thwart The Players’ attempt to kill Lord Nelson and Arthur Wellesley - the future Duke of Wellington - by leaving a bomb in a meeting room in 10 Downing Street during the pair’s only coincidental meeting in 1794, followed by The Doctor sabotaging the Countess’s attempt to perfect an early submarine for Napoleon’s use prior to Trafalgar by sabotaging the power supply for the propeller to explode (The submarine’s main failure being its slow speed), The Doctor’s lack of knowledge about the Countess’s plans for Waterloo forced him to choose a more complicated course of action.

-After a prolonged period where they somehow managed to avoid ever coming into contact, the Players and The Doctor found themselves pitted against each other again, The Doctor now in his sixth incarnation, and once again playing the 'Game of Churchill and Hitler'.
-The time-period in question was 1899, and the Players were attempting to shoot the younger Winston Churchill during the Boer War, which was only barley prevented by the Sixth Doctor and Peri when, The Doctor having decided to give Peri a holiday in Victorian London, the TARDIS hit the right time, but landed in Africa during the Boer War instead of in London.
-Following their rescue of Churchill from a rogue sniper, The Doctor and Peri were briefly held prisoner with him in a prison camp.
-However, Churchill managed to escape with the aid of a Player who was then trying to save him, and The Doctor and Peri thanks to a guard telling Peri where the TARDIS was.
+After a prolonged period where they somehow managed to avoid ever coming into contact, The Players and The Doctor found themselves pitted against each other again, The Doctor now in his sixth incarnation, and once again playing the 'Game of Churchill and Hitler'.
+The time-period in question was 1899, and The Players were attempting to shoot the younger Winston Churchill during the Boer War, which was only barley prevented by the Sixth Doctor and Peri when, The Doctor having decided to give Peri a holiday in Victorian London, the TARDIS hit the right time, but landed in Africa instead of London.
+Although their presence helped to prevent a Player from shooting Churchill, as well as assisting him in restarting a temporarily derailed train, The Doctor and Peri were briefly held captive with him in a prison camp.
+However, Churchill managed to escape with the aid of a Player who was then trying to save him, and The Doctor and Peri thanks to a guard telling Peri where the TARDIS was, allowing them to retreat to the ship while Churchill’s disappearance distracted the guards.

 Book - The Ancestor Cell